 Shuffle the specialist cards back into the deck, draw and place new cards, laying one face up on each space on the Specialist Staff track of the main board, lay a number of cards equal to the number of players minus one.

 2. Place Staff Tokens

 Each turn a player has up to three staff tokens per turn they can place on the game board, the actions triggered by placing these staff happen in phase 4.
-Place tokens from top to bottom in the order players place them, this will reflect the order that actions happen in phase 4.
-Certain personalities an events may change the placing of these tokens.
+Place tokens one at a time, in turn order from top to bottom in the order players place them, this will reflect the order that actions happen in phase 4.
+Certain personalities and events may change the placing of these tokens.

 3. Draw and play events

 Despite best efforts in planning and strategy, life has a habit of throwing random occurrences that help or hinder plans.
 This is represented by the events deck which contains varying positive and negative affects for individual players, all players and the game.

 Every player draws one cards in turn order.
 Most event cards are drawn and played publicly and immediately.
 If a card is marked as 'choice' a player may hold on to the card to play when they wish, or discard it.
 Unless otherwise stated a card applies to the player drawing it, but many cards apply to the player with the lowest or highest value of a certain score.